zhaoloving/n1dus/README.md

 * Install an extracted NSP or XCI (NCA folder)
 * Extract NSP, XCI to a folder
 * Convert XCI to NSP
 * Can install NSP and XCI (split) files larger than 4GB on a FAT32 SD Card.
-No more need for exFAT :)
+No more need for exFAT :) NCA files over 4GB are now handled through a virtual file access that chunks read/write operations automatically.

 ## Installation